 Apart from the 30-minute lunch break, we were not allowed to use social media, to look at our mobiles, to read online newspapers.

 The Boss’ desk and chair were placed just behind our shoulders, so he could see our screens, and control our every single move and send us warning emails to report unbelievably stupid things.

 There was also a system of CCTV cameras in every single room of the office, but there was nothing around that even the most desperate robber in their right mind would be interested in.

-In the beginning, during my first couple of months working at the blue-carpeted office, The Boss had been nothing but amazing: he bought us Lindt chocolate bears he’d throw at our desks from a mile just to see us laughing, he would take us to Starbucks for a chat, he organised small parties for our birthdays, he looked so loyal and honest – just like someone who tries to see the best in every single idiot he has employed.
+In the beginning, during my first couple of months working at the blue-carpeted office, The Boss had been nothing but amazing: he used to buy us Lindt chocolate bears he’d throw at our desks from a mile just to see us laughing, he would take us to Starbucks for a chat, he organised small parties for our birthdays, he looked so loyal and honest – just like someone who tries to see the best in every single idiot he has employed.